Upton Heath Nature Reserve

 - The boggy areas support many dragonfly species as well as carnivorous round-leaved sundew & raft spiders.

-Pick up a leaflet detailing the different walks on Upton Heath from our Urban Wildlife Centre, at the top of Beacon Road, Corfe Mullen (9-5pm Mon-Fri).
+Pick up a leaflet detailing the different walks on Upton Heath from our Urban Wildlife Centre, at the top of Beacon Hill Lane, Corfe Mullen.
+BH21 3RX (9-5pm Mon-Fri).

 Best time to visit: